Underwatering Tradescantia: A Plant That Shows Wilt Dramatically

 Symptoms

-- Leaves looking slightly shriveled or thin
+- Leaves looking slightly shriveled, thin, or puckered along their edges

-- Soil bone dry when probed
+- Soil that feels bone dry when probed with a finger to a couple of inches deep

 Causes